URL does not show when Firefox starts up

 Is the problem ONLY happening with Internet Shortcuts, when you double-click on one to start Firefox and open a specific website?

 In any case, you could try the Troubleshooting extensions and themes suggestions, in case one of your Firefox extensions or themes is causing the URL to be missing from the address bar.
 Or, if you don't have many extensions installed or other customizations, you could try a Firefox Reset.
-See Reset Firefox – easily fix most problems.
+See Refresh Firefox - reset add-ons and settings.

 Alice, yes, it appears to be when I start FF from a shortcut to a site that I see it the most.
 Once I am in FF, as I move between sites, it appears to lessen.